CodeMuhammed/SSV01_bundle_v0/README.md

 - The `ssv` container image includes Python deps and the `rgb` CLI (compiled via Cargo) so you can attach RGB anchors inside the same container.
 - The `bitcoin` service uses regtest with txindex and default RPC auth (see docker-compose.yml).
 Adjust RPC options as needed.
 - Example scripts still require manual signatures and a control block obtained from your signing wallet.

+Development and tests
+- Create a virtualenv and install dev extras:
+  - `python3 -m venv .venv && source .venv/bin/activate`
+  - `pip install -r requirements-dev.txt`  # installs editable package with dev deps
+  - Alternatively: `pip install -e '.[dev]'`
+  - Note: python-bitcointx is pinned (>=1.1.0) to ensure PSBT API availability for tests.
+- Run tests: `make test` (or `pytest -q`)
+- Editor (VS Code/Pylance): select the same virtualenv interpreter so pytest/coincurve are resolved and import warnings disappear.
+- Some tests are skipped if optional deps are not installed (coincurve, python-bitcointx).